barry-ran/QtScrcpy/README.md

 ![linux](screenshot/ubuntu.png)

-## Customized key mapping (Windows&MacOS only)
+## Customized key mapping
 You can write your own script to map keyboard and mouse actions to touches and clicks of the mobile phone according to your needs.
-[Here](docs/按键映射说明.md) are the rules.
+[Here](docs/KeyMapDes.md) are the rules.

 A script for "PUBG mobile" and TikTok mapping is provided by default.
 Once enabled, you can play the game with your keyboard and mouse as the PC version. or you can use up/down/left/right direction keys to simulate up/down/left/right sliding.
-You can also write your own mapping files for other games according to [writing rules](docs/按键映射说明.md).
+You can also write your own mapping files for other games according to [writing rules](docs/KeyMapDes.md).
 The default key mapping is as follows:

 ![game](screenshot/game.jpg)